Homeless individuals refuse to leave after taking over Tacoma man's property

 "We recognize the health and safety concerns caused by encampments to those living in and around them.
 The City of Tacoma does not criminalize homelessness.
 If an encampment is on private property, property owners can file a No Trespass Authorization with the Tacoma Police Department for assistance in removing people from their property.
 The City also conducts outreach to help people in the encampment identify and find alternative shelter options and resources."

-Alisha also explained they have called community liaison officers to provide services multiple times, but received no response.

-"I would actually like to see a couple of them get some services and get help instead of bouncing from camp to camp," Alisha said.
+"I would actually like to see a couple of them get some services and get help instead of bouncing from camp to camp," said Alisha.

 Alisha said John was taking a combined $150 a month from two individuals to help pay for water and electricity, but he said he has not received payment for at least two to three months.

-"All I really need is financial help and assistance to clean it up," John said.
-"I want to clean it up, go back to the way it was."
+"All I really need is financial help and assistance to clean it up," said John.
+"I want to clean it up; go back to the way it was."

-So far John has purchased one large dumpster to dispose of some of the debris and trash.

 "One container cost him $1,400.
 His whole social security check," she said.